 Thinking about trying couples therapy?

 However, making these decisions can be extremely difficult without an unbiased third party to help foster a productive and fair conversation between each person.

-Deciding on the many issues we discussed above can feel impossible when trying to handle it on your own.
+Deciding on the many issues discussed above can feel impossible when trying to handle them alone.

 This article was originally posted here.